-In addition to master’s in digital marketing programs, students may also want to explore online Master’s in Marketing programs, which often include courses in digital marketing.
+In addition to master’s in digital marketing programs, students may also want to explore online Master’s in Advertising and Marketing programs, which often include courses in digital marketing.
 Students interested in social media may want to consider online Master’s in Social Media programs, as these programs often have more focused curricula compared to digital marketing programs.

 Career Paths for Graduates with a Master’s in Digital Marketing

 Digital marketing is a burgeoning field, with a footprint spreading across every industry, from retail to public relations.
 Strategic digital marketing practices concentrate on data-driven opportunities to reach targeted audiences throughout the customer buying cycle.
 Careers exist in digital analytics, search engine optimization, search engine marketing (e.g., pay-per-click advertising), and web content production.
 However, new employment avenues are emerging as technology continues to advance in areas such as mobile marketing, augmented and virtual reality, internet-of-things (IoT), and voice search.
 Today’s employers seek professionals with a flexible skill set that enables them to leverage marketing and consumer data to develop effective online strategies and campaigns.